-The University of Toronto National Scholarships is awarded to students who demonstrate superior academic performance, original and creative thought and exceptional achievement in a broad context.
-The National Scholars will be those who not only excel in academic pursuits but also have an enthusiasm for intellectual exploration and an involvement in the life of their school and community.
-Each secondary school is invited to nominate one student on the basis of these criteria to receive a University of Toronto National Book Award.
+University of Toronto National Scholarships are awarded to students who demonstrate superior academic performance, original and creative thought and exceptional achievement in a broad context.
+The National Scholars are students who not only excel in academic pursuits but also have an enthusiasm for intellectual exploration and an involvement in the life of their school and community.
+Each secondary school is invited to nominate one student on the basis of this criteria to receive a University of Toronto National Book Award.
 These students, and others who identify themselves as meeting the National Scholarship criteria, are invited to enter the National Scholarship Competition.
 Information is sent to secondary schools in the early fall; the applications are available online and the deadline is in mid-November of the student's graduating year.

-Approximately ten National Scholarships will be awarded in a given year.
-The National Scholarships will cover tuition and incidental fees for four years of undergraduate study, residence support in first year and include an additional, renewable monetary award.
-The annual value of each student's scholarship will be determined on the basis of individual financial circumstances.
+Approximately ten National Scholarships are awarded in a given year.
+The National Scholarships cover tuition and incidental fees for four years of undergraduate study, first-year residence support and include an additional, renewable monetary award.
+The annual value of each student's scholarship is determined on the basis of individual financial circumstances.